Tietoevry Care — a digital assistant for care

 Many countries face overburdened health and social care systems, with aging populations driving an increased need for care.
 Public healthcare budgets are not growing at the same rate, and the availability of skilled workers may also be constrained.
 Thus, the health sector has a high need for tools that can help provide cost-effective and high-quality care.
 Machine learning and artificial intelligence are critical in enabling this.
 Tietoevry Care is on a mission to reduce the burden on care workers and improve health outcomes by using AI.
 The company has been working with AI in healthcare for several years and has multiple AI projects underway.
 This has helped Tietoevry Care learn a lot about customer needs, technology challenges, and asseing the suitability of AI.

 “We envision AI being a health and social care assistant, with care professionals able to use the technology to surface, e.g., valuable information, write up patient notes, and even make connections between various data points.
-Automating administrative tasks in this way frees up more time caring for patients,” explained Niina Siipola, Head of AI and Data Solutions at Tietoevry Care.
+Automating administrative tasks in this way frees up more time caring for patients,” explained Niina Siipola, Portfolio Lead, AI and Data Solutions at Tietoevry Care.

 Tietoevry’s Lifecare Data Platform enables the multi-source data collection and management needed to power AI-driven health and social care services.
 The platform is widely used in Finland.
 A key part of the offering is a solution that removes any potentially identifying data before Large Language Models (LLMs) are used.
 This capability is not a given among software providers working with healthcare data.